Test your Policies here

 get more info about this pollicy

 For individuals to access influenza vaccinations, there needs to be funding provided by either public or private entities.
 This policy specifically targets funding for flu vaccinations across various social groups for whom influenza vaccination holds particular significance.
+The information about this free access to vaccination must be disseminated among vulnerable groups.

 Bibliographical references: